Benrobo/Benrobo/readme.md

 I'm a chef who cooks but not in the kitchen, I solve problems for a living using 1s and 0s.
 I'm a self-taught full stack engineer with experience in Backend, Frontend, and DevOps (still learning) for over 5 years.

 I've taken part in various international competitions and have been recognized multiple times.
 I was even certified as one of the top 300 participants globally in an internship program with over 11,000 participants.
-To date, I've engaged in 19 hackathons, winning 10 of them.
+To date, I've engaged in 21 hackathons (mostly international and locally), winning 10 of them.
 These experiences have equipped me with the skills necessary for the software industry.

 Mission-driven full stack developer with a passion for thoughtful UI design, collaboration, and teaching.